hammondb82/LLMGuard/README.md

 Procedure:

-1. Base prompts from /{dataset_name}/prompts were fed into the Guarded-LLM

-        a.
-The "question" field served as the prompt for the base_set.
+1. Base prompts from /{dataset_name}/prompts were fed into the Guarded-LLM -The "question" field served as the prompt for the base_set.
-        b.
-The "aug_q" field served as the prompt for the attacked_enhanced_set.
+        -The "aug_q" field served as the prompt for the attacked_enhanced_set.
-        c.
-The "prompt" field was also used for the attacked_enhanced_set.
+        -The "prompt" field was also used for the attacked_enhanced_set.
 2. Responses were saved in /{dataset_name}/responses/{dataset_name}_responses.json

         a.
 Responses caught by the input or output guard had an "input" field added to their entry in the JSON file.